500+ 5 star reviews

 6. What is the level of traffic?

 Redoing your floors can be a challenging time.
-As such, you need to weigh the floor material vis a vis the traffic in the target area.
-Floors that are more susceptible to damage can be installed in areas of the house that don’t experience high traffic.
+As such, you need to weigh the floor material vis-à-vis the level of traffic in the area.
+Floors that are more susceptible to damage can be installed in low-traffic flooring areas of the house that don’t experience high traffic, while durable flooring for high-traffic areas is better for high-traffic flooring areas like busy hallways, kitchens, and busy hallways and entries.
+Thinking about traffic before buying new flooring helps extend your floor’s life.

 7. What sort of finish is right for you?

 Floor finish can either be done at the site or the factory.
-If you prefer to keep design options open, you could opt for site finishing.
-However, if you have already identified the design, the finishing can be done at the factory and installed in the house.
+If you prefer to keep design options open, you could opt for site-finished flooring.
+However, if you have already identified the design, the finishing can be done at the factory (prefinished flooring) and installed in the house.
+Comparing floor finish options such as factory-finished flooring vs on-site finishing allows you to choose flooring with flexible design choices and a floor finish that matches your design and lifestyle.

 8. How is the area climate?

 Hard floors tend to be affected minimally by conditions such as humidity.
-If members of your household constantly track water into the house, it may have negative long-term effects.
+When you think about area climate and flooring choice, it helps to consider humidity impact on flooring, especially in flooring for humid climates.
+If members of your household constantly track water into the house, it may have long-term effects of moisture on floors.
+In such cases, look for moisture-resistant flooring and understand how hard floors and humidity work together before buying new flooring.

 9. What color do I need?

 Floors have been shown to have an effect on the ambiance of the house.
-Dark floors might make the room appear smaller while brighter floors enhance lighting and overall look of the house.
+Dark floors might make the room appear smaller while brighter floors enhance lighting and the overall look of the house.
+When asking what color floor do I need, think about flooring color selection, dark floors and room size, and light floors that brighten a room.
+The right choice in flooring and home ambiance can give you floors that enhance lighting and flooring that improves the overall look of the house.

 10. Can you accessorize?

 Some floors look good by themselves, and that may limit your decoration options.
-If you would like rugs and carpets, you may need to look for floors that work better with accessories.
+If you would like rugs and carpets, you may need to look for floors that work with rugs and carpets and flooring that pairs well with accessories.
+If you enjoy decorating, think about accessorizing your floors, combining flooring with area rugs, and exploring decoration options with flooring instead of choosing only floors that look good by themselves.

-SCV Floorsmith has a proven quality service with their 5-star floor store reviews.
-Our professionals are readily available to help you make the hard calls on your flooring needs.
-From free in-home estimates to professional design consultations, SCV Floorsmith has you fully covered so you can make your house a home.
-Call today or visit our website so we can take the headache out of the stressful buying process.
+SCV Floorsmith is a trusted local floor store for Bartlett homeowners and nearby communities and has a proven flooring service with their 5-star floor store reviews.
+Our professionals are readily available to help you make the hard calls on your flooring needs, including help deciding when to buy new flooring, help choosing new flooring, and understanding the best time to buy new flooring for your home and budget.
+From free in-home flooring estimates to professional flooring design consultations, SCV Floorsmith has you fully covered with flooring advice for your home and budget so you can make your house a home.
+Call today or visit our website so we can take the headache out of the buying process and give you a stress-free flooring buying experience when buying new flooring for your Bartlett home.